 You can get a free copy of your credit reports from Equifax, Experian and TransUnion periodically by visiting annualcreditreport.com.
 You can also request your free credit reports from the specialty credit-reporting agencies at specified intervals.

-And you can always check your credit scores anytime with a free Credit Karma membership, which provides free access to your Equifax and TransUnion credit reports and VantageScore 3.0® scores from both bureaus.
+And you can always check your credit scores anytime with a Credit Karma membership, which provides free access to your Equifax and TransUnion credit reports and VantageScore 3.0® scores from both bureaus.

 Monitoring your credit reports and scores from the major consumer credit bureaus on a regular basis can help you spot opportunities to improve your credit and better understand your borrowing potential.
 It can also help you spot suspicious activity on your financial accounts that could be a sign of identity theft.
 Finally, reviewing your reports can help ensure your credit profile contains accurate information, and help you catch and correct any errors that could be negatively affecting your credit.